silver-general/assembly-learning/power-saving-modes.md

 ; Enable sleep mode: load immediately r16 (a general purpose register) with 1 shifted by 5 (SE: sleep enable, bit 5 of MCUCR, control register!) ldi r16,(1<<SE)

-; OUT - Store Register to I/O Location -> stores R16 (contains 00010000) into MCUCR (to set bit 5, sleep enable, to 1)
+; OUT - Store Register to I/O Location -> stores R16 (contains 00010000) into MCUCR
+; this is done to set bit 5, sleep enable, to 1 AND bit 4 and 3 to 0,0 (see documentation: 7.5.1)
 out MCUCR, r16

 sleep ; Put MCU in sleep mode
 ```

 # QUESTIONS
-1. why in the example
+1. why in the example does he copy r0 into r11?

 ; Copy r11 to r0
 mov r0,r11